univention/univention-corporate-server/doc/developer-reference/umc/local-system-module.rst

 .. literalinclude:: ucr/umc/python/ucr/__init__.py
    :language: python

-Each command methods has one parameter that contains the UMCP request.
+Each command methods has one parameter that contains the UMC request.
 Such an object has the following properties:

 ``id``